MaryParmar/LTTS-miniproject/1_Requirements/Readme.md

 ## Research
 This is used for adding, editing, searching, deleting and can also display the items/goods.The data is store in the file so it can be accessed anytime.The data also includes the rate, product name etc.

-## Benifits:-
+## Benifits

-Easy in calculating the bill.
+Easy in calculating the bill

 Fast

 Trustworthy

 ## Features

->Free Account
+Free Account

 Easy to add and delete the goods

 Search the goods

 Calculate the bill

 Know any goods rate or product name

 ## Defining Our System